G3AN: Disentangling Appearance and Motion for Video Generation: Experiments

 \subsubsection{Qualitative Evaluation}

-We conduct an \textbf{unconditional generation}-experiment utilizing the Uva-NEMO dataset, where we fix $z_a$ and proceed to randomly vary motion, $z_m$.
-Associated generated samples from $G^3AN$ and MoCoGAN are shown in Figure \ref{fig: uva_uncond}.
-While we observe the varying motion in the video sequences generated by $G^3AN$, the appearance remains constant.
+We conduct an \textbf{unconditional generation} experiment utilizing the Uva-NEMO dataset, where we fix $z_a$ and proceed to randomly vary motion, $z_m$.
+Associated generated samples from G$^{3}$AN and MoCoGAN are shown in Figure~\ref{fig: uva_uncond}.
+While we observe the varying motion in the video sequences generated by G$^{3}$AN, the appearance remains coherent.
 Hence, our model is able to successfully preserve facial appearance, while \textit{altering} the motion.
 Therefore, this suggests that our three-stream design allows for manipulation of appearance and motion separately.
 On the contrary, video sequences generated by MoCoGAN experience constant motion, despite of altering $z_m$.

 Further, we leverage on labels of the MUG and Weizmann datasets, in order to analyze \textbf{conditional video generation}.
 Towards this, we here concatenate a one-hot category vector and motion noise $z_m$, feeding it into $G_T$.
-We note that the inputs of $G_S$ and $G_V$ remain the same as in the unconditional generation-setting.
-Related results show that when varying motion-categories, while having a fixed appearance, $G^3AN$ correctly generates an identical facial appearance, with appropriate category-based motion (facial expressions and body actions), see Figure \ref{fig:cond_results}.
+We note that the inputs of $G_S$ and $G_V$ remain the same as in the setting of unconditional generation.
+Related results show that when varying motion-categories, while having a fixed appearance, G$^{3}$AN correctly generates an identical facial appearance, with appropriate category-based motion (facial expressions and body actions), see Figure \ref{fig:cond_results}.
 Further, we note that appearance is very well preserved in different videos and is not affected by category-alterations.
-In addition, in the same conditional setting, we note that when varying the noise $z_m$, $G^3AN$ is able to generate \textit{the same category-motion in different ways}.
+In addition, in the same conditional setting, we note that when varying the noise $z_m$, G$^{3}$AN is able to generate \textit{the same category-motion in different ways}.
 This indicates that $z_m$ enables an intra-class diversity.

 In videos generated by MoCoGAN, we observe a correctly generated motion according to given categories, however we note that the category also affects the appearance.
 In other words, MoCoGAN lacks a complete disentanglement of appearance and motion in the latent representation, see Figure \ref{fig:mug_us_mocogan}.
 This might be due to a simple motion and content decomposition in the latent space, which after a set of convolutions can be totally ignored in deeper layers.
-It is notable that $G^3AN$ effectively prevents such cases, ensured by our decomposition that occurs in both, latent and feature spaces.
+It is notable that G$^{3}$AN effectively prevents such cases, ensured by our decomposition that occurs in both, latent and feature spaces.